hashicorp/vault/website/source/docs/agent/autoauth/index.html.md

 When the agent is started with Auto-Auth enabled, it will attempt to acquire a Vault token using the configured Method.
 On failure, it will back off for a short while (including some randomness to help prevent thundering herd scenarios) and retry.
-On success, it will keep the resulting token renewed until renewal is no longer allowed or fails, at which point it will attempt to reauthenticate.
+On success, unless the auth method is configured to wrap the tokens, it will keep the resulting token renewed until renewal is no longer allowed or fails, at which point it will attempt to reauthenticate.

 Every time an authentication is successful, the token is written to the configured Sinks, subject to their configuration.